Koh Samui Tourist Spots, Best Activities to do, and Places to Visit in Koh Samui

 Thailand is one of the most visited countries in the world.
 Its capital, Bangkok, tops the charts as the most visited city on the planet, three years in a row.
 One of the reasons the country receives many visitors is Koh Samui, a picturesque island with turquoise waters and tall striking palm trees on its coastline.

 The island falls in all travel brackets, be it budget backpackers or super-rich Hollywood elites.
 The island has a great deal of stunning natural beauty as well as artificial attractions, despite being arguably the most overdeveloped of all islands in the Gulf Coast of Thailand.

-There are plenty of things to do and see in Koh Samui, that creating a list of only 15 entries is almost an impossible task, but here we are, the 15 best things to do in Koh Samui.
+There are plenty of things to do and see in Koh Samui, and creating a list of only 15 entries is almost impossible, but here we are, the 15 best things to do in Koh Samui.

 15 Best Things to Do in Koh Samui, Thailand

 Thailand is known for its many awe-inspiring temples, but the most striking of all is the Wat Plai Laem in the northeastern shore of Koh Samui.
 The temple is popular thanks to the giant 18-armed statue of Guanyin, an ancient Chinese goddess of mercy and compassion.
 Set aside a few hours in the afternoon to explore the Wat Plai Laem temple and it’s surrounding for some of the most long-lasting images of the island that you will have in your entire trip.

 Take pictures of Hin Ta Hin Yai rocks

 The whole of Thailand is nature’s wonder, but still, you will be surprised by the Hin Ta Hin Yai rocks south of the Samui shore.
 The rocks are also known for attracting thousands of tourists annually, making them one of the tourist hotspots on the island.